DevExpress-Examples/obsolete-xaf-how-to-use-users-as-resources-for-scheduler/Readme.md

 <strong>============================</strong><br />
 <strong>This example are not maintained any longer.
-See the following help topic: <a href="https://docs.devexpress.com/eXpressAppFramework/113452/data-security-and-safety/security-system/task-based-help/how-to-implement-a-custom-security-system-user-based-on-an-existing-business-class> How to: Implement a Custom Security System User Based on an Existing Business Class</a><br />
+See the following help topic: [How to: Implement a Custom Security System User Based on an Existing Business Class](https://docs.devexpress.com/eXpressAppFramework/113452/data-security-and-safety/security-system/task-based-help/how-to-implement-a-custom-security-system-user-based-on-an-existing-business-class)<br />
 ============================</strong>